abingdonpta/abingdonpta/content/docs/conflict-of-interest.md

 ---
 title: Conflict of Interest Policy for Abingdon PTA
-description: Conflict of Interest Policy for the Abingdon PTA.
+summary: Conflict of Interest Policy for the Abingdon PTA.
 ---

 <style type="text/css">